Due to the ongoing health crisis, all auditions/callbacks for the 2020-21 season are paused until further notice.

 - We’re following the guidelines/guidance of local, state, and federal authorities/health agencies as well as ‘best practices’ devised by the industry and our partners at the Straz Center.

 - We are monitoring trends and developments daily and have a plan for how to proceed forward on any given day 8-10 weeks out.
-For instance, our hard deadline on deciding whether we will produce Dr. Ride this season is July 28.

 So, yes, we’re hiring.
 The timelines, however, are far less clear.